 Rabbi Ziona loves to explore spirituality of many cultures and as a meditator she has been teaching different kinds of meditations in many settings, interfaith and Jewish.
 She also leads healing services and conducts alternative/meditative Shabbat morning services.
 She uses meditations, liturgical and poetic teaching, and facilitates spiritual centering with song, chant and musical instruments.
 Her goal is to meet people where they are and lead them into hope, healing, and meaning.

 Rabbi Ziona believes in developing positive relationships between people of all faiths, including her dream of Religious Pluralism.
 Therefore, she interacts with clergy of all faiths and serves on the bio-ethic committees of Valley Hospital and St. Joseph’s-Wayne Hospital for the last 20 years.
-She is a strong advocate for the Women of the Wall in Israel and wrote her essay in the journal for "Rabbis for Women of the Wall", along side her lectures on the topic.
+She is a strong advocate for the Women of the Wall in Israel and participated in a number of challenging prayers at the Kotel.

 For the latest interview for the Jewish Standard about the war in Israel (Summer 2014) read here.